wangxiaochuTHU/yakf/README.md

 # yakf - Yet Another Kalman Filter
-Yet Another Kalman Filter Implementation.
+Yet Another Kalman Filter Implementation, as well as,

-As well as Lie Theory (Lie group and algebra) on SE(3).
+Lie Theory (Lie group and algebra) on SE(3).

 `[no_std]` is supported by default.